CPNV-ES/MAW11_Mugiwaras/README.md

 #### PHP

-> Use your favourite package manager to install PHP 8.2.9 (NTS).
+> Use your favourite package manager to install PHP 8.2.9 (TS).
 Or follow this [link](https://www.php.net/manual/install.php) that redirects to the official PHP download page.

 #### xdebug